Encore un soir (album)

-Encore un soir is the twenty-sixth studio album and fifteenth French-language album by Canadian singer Celine Dion, released by Columbia Records on 26 August 2016.
-Encore un soir includes songs produced by Jean-Jacques Goldman, Jacques Veneruso, Zaho, Silvio Lisbonne, Humberto Gatica and Scott Price.
-The first single from the album, also titled "Encore un soir", was released on 24 May 2016 and topped the charts in Francophone countries.
+Encore un soir (lit.
+'One more evening') is the twenty-sixth studio album, and the fifteenth French-language album, by Canadian singer Celine Dion.
+Released by Columbia Records on 26 August 2016, it includes songs produced by Jean-Jacques Goldman, Jacques Veneruso, Zaho, Silvio Lisbonne, Humberto Gatica, and Scott Price.
+The lead single, "Encore un soir", was issued on 24 May 2016 and reached number one in several Francophone countries.

-The album garnered acclaim from music critics and became a commercial success.
-Encore un soir topped the charts in France, Canada, Belgium and Switzerland, and was certified diamond in France, two-times platinum in Canada and platinum in Belgium and Switzerland.
-It became the best-selling album of 2016 in Belgium, the second best-selling album of 2016 in France (best-selling album by a female artist), the seventh best-selling album of 2016 in Switzerland and the eighth best-selling album in Canada (the only Francophone album on the list).
-Encore un soir also became Dion's first French-language album to appear on the US Billboard charts.
-It has sold over 1.5 million copies worldwide.
+The album received positive critical reviews and became a major commercial success.
+It topped the charts in France, Canada, Belgium, and Switzerland, earning diamond certification in France, double platinum in Canada, and platinum in Belgium and Switzerland.
+It finished 2016 as the best-selling album in Belgium, the second best-selling album in France (and the year's top-selling album by a female artist), the seventh best-selling album in Switzerland, and the eighth best-selling album in Canada, where it was the only Francophone release in the year-end top ten.
+Encore un soir also became Dion's first French-language album to appear on the US Billboard charts and has sold more than 1.5 million copies worldwide.

 Background

-In August 2015, Dion's manager, Aldo Giampaolo, announced that the singer will be releasing French and English language albums in 2016 and 2017, respectively.
-This French album will feature mainly new material, but will also contain a cover of Robert Charlebois', "Ordinaire", and a remastered version of "Trois heures vingt" which was originally released on the singer's 1984 studio album, Mélanie.
-On 19 May 2016, celinedion.com began revealing excerpts of the lyrics of the lead single, "Encore un soir", written by Jean-Jacques Goldman.
-The lead single was released on 24 May 2016.
-The cover art for the single was revealed on 17 May 2016, and is identical to the cover art for the album.
+In August 2015, Dion's manager, Aldo Giampaolo, announced that the singer would release French- and English-language albums in 2016 and 2017, respectively.
+The French album would include mainly new material, as well as a cover of Robert Charlebois' song "Ordinaire", and a remastered version of "Trois heures vingt", which originally appeared on the singer's 1984 studio album Mélanie.
+On 19 May 2016, Dion's official website began revealing excerpts from the lyrics of the lead single, "Encore un soir", written by Jean-Jacques Goldman.
+The single was released on 24 May 2016.
+Its cover art, revealed on 17 May 2016, is identical to the album's cover.

-During a series of interviews with various news outlets that took place on 12 May 2016 at The Colosseum at Caesars Palace, Dion announced that the upcoming French album would be released in August 2016.
-On 1 July 2016, the track list for the album was released on various news websites, citing a standard edition with twelve tracks, and a deluxe version with fifteen.
-On 9 November 2015, celinedion.com began a contest which allowed for fans to submit a track to be selected for Dion to record for this album.
-On 2 December 2015, after more than 1000 votes, Dion's website announced that the winner of the contest was Daniel Picard, and his track titled, "À la plus haute branche" will be included on the album.
+During a series of interviews with various news outlets on 12 May 2016 at The Colosseum at Caesars Palace, Dion announced that the upcoming French album would be released in August 2016.
+On 1 July 2016, the track list was published by several news websites, noting a standard edition with 12 tracks, and a deluxe edition with 15.
+On 9 November 2015, celinedion.com launched a contest allowing fans to submit a song for possible inclusion on the album.
+On 2 December 2015, after more than 1,000 votes, Dion's website announced that the winning submission was Daniel Picard's track "À la plus haute branche", which would be included on the album.